matomo-org/developer-documentation/docs/getting-started-part-3.md

 The other improvement we'll make to our plugin is to use Piwik's [internationalization](http://en.wikipedia.org/wiki/Internationalization) system so our plugin can be made available in multiple languages.

-Internationalization is achieved in Piwik by replacing translated text, like `"Realtime Analaytics"`, with unique identifiers, like `"MyPlugin_RealtimeAnalytics"` called **translation tokens**.
+Internationalization is achieved in Piwik by replacing translated text, like `"Realtime Analytics"`, with unique identifiers, like `"MyPlugin_RealtimeAnalytics"` called **translation tokens**.

 Translation tokens are associated with translated text in multiple JSON files, one for each supported language.
 In code, the translation tokens are converted into translated text based on the user's selected language.